 Mixing instructions for color pastes

-Up to 10 % pigments (by weight) can be stirred into the levelling compounds and the lime paint.
-Lime cannot bind more and chalking would occur.
-If the dry paints, also called pigments, are stirred into the filling compound without having made a coloured dough, a beautiful coloured mass is also produced.
+Up to 10 % pigments (by weight) can be stirred into the putties and lime paint.
+The lime cannot bind more than this and chalking would occur.
+If the dry colours, also called pigments, are stirred into the putty without having made a colour dough, a beautiful coloured mass is also produced.
 However, there is a high probability that pigment spots will appear.
-This means that some pigments will leave traces in the form of stripes or dots when filling the mass.
+This means that some pigments will leave traces in the form of stripes or dots when the mass is puttied.
 This does not necessarily have to be a disadvantage, it can also be seen as a nice side effect.
-However, if you want to avoid these pigment spots, mix yourself with a coloured dough.
+However, if you want to avoid these pigment spots, mix a colour paste.

 This is how it works:

-For 1000 g pigments approx. 800 ml liquid are used (160 ml wetting agent and 640 ml water).
-Pour the liquids into a container and add the pigments, stir well and grate with a spatula or a paint knife; crush lumps at the edge of the container.
-It is best to make a note of the mixing recipe in order to be able to restore the same shade.
-Allow to soak for 3 hours and then mix this dough into the putty or lime paint.
+For 1000 g of pigment, use about 800ml of liquid (160 ml wetting agent and 640 ml of water).
+Pour the liquids into a container and add the pigments, stir well with a painting knife or a stucco cateureisen and rub; crush lumps at the edge of the container.
+It is best to make a note of the mixing recipe so that you can make the same shade again.
+Allow to soak in for 3 hours and mix this paste into the putty or lime paint.
 Pigments have the highest colour intensity and set no limits to your creativity.
 Only use lime-compatible pigments.

 Tip:

-If chrome oxide green, cobalt blue, titanium white or similar hard pigments are processed, a Venetian PVC smoothing trowel is used for compacting.
+When working with chrome oxide green, cobalt blue,titanium white or similar hard pigments, use a Venetian PVC smoothing trowel to compact.

 Mixing tables for use in various marble plasters